El Ingenioso Hidalgo Don Quijote de

-2005 marked the 400th anniversary of the publication of Don Quijote, without doubt one of the masterpieces of world literature.
+2005 and 2015 marked the 400th anniversary of the publication of the two parts of Don Quijote, without doubt one of the masterpieces of world literature.
 The event focused renewed attention on the work and on its author.
 Several new editions have appeared or are in preparation.
 It once again is required reading in college Spanish classes.

 But Don Quijote presents formidable obstacles to many students of Spanish: the language is difficult, many classical Spanish terms are not found in standard dictionaries, the work is replete with references to mythological and historical figures, and if one seeks remedy from one of the better annotated editions, the numerous notes and asides interfere with and obfuscate the flow of the action.